AndrewSamir96/B-note/README.md

 - Search for notes with the search bar.

 # Technologies used
-- SQLitefor data persistence and management.
+- SQLite for data persistence and management.
 - Custom RecycleView Adapter for the notes.
 - BottomSheets for the theming.
 - Custom delete AlertDialog.